PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 THE PERIOD AFTER 1978

-Jeanne Toussaint died in 1978, but the beautiful beast she created for Cartier lives on today and continues to inspire.
-Later, Alain Dominique Perrin was responsible for the marketing and launch of the new Panthère collection of jewelry, watches, and cufflinks.
+Jeanne Toussaint died in 1978.
+But the beautiful beast she created for Cartier lives on today and continues to inspire.
+Later, Alain Dominique Perrin was responsible for the marketing and launch of the new Panthère collection of jewellery, watches, and cufflinks.
 She created a promotional campaign for the Panthère watch that featured actual Panthers.
 By the 1980s, the design of the panther had evolved to a very naturalistic design.

 1980ss